ArtZenuni/ArtZenuni/README.md

 ## 🚀 About Me

 I'm a passionate Front End Developer based in London.
 I have a passion for creating beautiful, responsive, and user-friendly websites.
-I've already mastered CSS, HTML and JS To a Professional level.
+I've already mastered CSS, HTML, JS, React as well as design tools such as Figma To a Professional level.
 Currently, I'm diving deep into Angular, I am always eager to learn new technologies and improve my skills.

 ## 🛠️ Technologies & Tools